kammitama5/kammitama5.github.io/_posts/2023-05-06-Saturday-May-6th.md

 in time, and it ended up being the case that I got it back when I went to the airport to leave to head back to the US.
 - The great thing was that the organizers were so amazing, that they got me new clothes!
 Also, the hotel was so fantastic, that
 I really, really enjoyed my stay and everything else, including the conference.
 It was fantastic.
 Don't believe me; see the photos below!
+- Oh, and I did eventually get my bag back, so all is well!
+So it was just an experience! :)

 ## A little bit of anxiety
 - I've had a little bit of anxiety these days, and on one day I had off during the conference, I watched the documentary on Tim Bergling